-Amazingly, this mitten has only gone up $5 since this article was first published in 2007.
+Amazingly, these mittens have only gone up $5 since this article was first published in 2007.
 They cost $115 and are worth it if you need an uber-warm mitt that will last for years.

 These mittens are a finger-warming, hard-working bargain.
 The Gore-Tex inserts keeps hands dry even in sloppy conditions, and the the one-handed cinch strings keep snow out.
 Testers love the removable fleece liner, which can easily be washed and is even touchscreen compatible.
 And on really cold days, pop a hand warmer in the zippered pocket for an extra dose of heat.

 Designed for mountaineering and high-elevation adventure, these mittens prove warm even in the coldest conditions.
 The leather palm provides plenty of grip, and the three-panel thumb construction allows for even better dexterity to grab gear.
 We like the longer cuff for its all-around sturdy construction, keeping snow from sneaking in.
 Perhaps best of all is the thumb insulation that keeps the secluded digit warm all day long.

 Flylow Oven Mittens: $50